Unlock Faster Running: Proven Speed‑Work Techniques & How a Smart Coaching App Can Guide You

 StepDescription

-• If you have access to a pacing tool, set your interval zone a few seconds faster than your 5 km race pace; the real‑time cue will let you know when you drift.
+• If you’re using a pacing tool, set the interval target a couple of seconds faster than your 5 km race pace.

 References